mrpaziresh/mrpaziresh/README.md

     🥇 International ICDL Certificate
     🥇 International Java Programming Certificate
-    🥇 International PHP Certificate from American SMC
+    🥇 International PHP Certificate from American SMC 🥇 Winner of the 2022 Puzzle Day competition

 <!---
 mrpaziresh/mrpaziresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.